nuriagrau/nuriagrau/README.md

         I did CS50 and beat Tideman ;)

-- :dizzy: I have been living 9 years in Denmark and 6 months in London
+- :dizzy: I have lived 9 years in Denmark and 6 months in London

 - :speech_balloon: Catalan, Spanish, English, French and beginner Danish